fluca1978/fluca1978.github.io/about.md

 No way!

-I do not use social networks, or better, I seldom use them.
+I do not use *famous* social networks, or better, I seldom use them.
 The fact is that I believe they are evil and so
-I don't like them, so if you need to get in touch with me *drop me an email or a phone call*.
+I don't like them.

+If you need to get in touch with me *drop me an email or a phone call*.

 Please note that this also mean I don't do any effort to keep my social profiles up-to-date, and this includes my [LinkedIn profile](https://www.linkedin.com/in/fluca1978).